More than 510 stunning templates

-Wix doesn’t have everything for everyone.
-Its ecommerce functions aren’t as powerful as Shopify’s.
-And it doesn’t let you switch templates or get help via live chat – both offered by Squarespace.
-What’s more, you can’t export your site’s code if you decide to leave Wix.
+Wix doesn’t have everything for everyone, though.
+Its ecommerce functions aren’t as powerful as Shopify’s, and it doesn’t let you switch templates or get help via live chat – both of which are offered by Squarespace.

-None of those drawbacks are deal-breakers for us.
-For example we think the quality of Wix’s support more than makes up for the lack of live chat.
+None of those drawbacks are deal breakers for us.
+For example, we think the quality of Wix’s support more than outweighs the fact that there’s no live chat option.

-It’s so easy to get started with, and doesn’t cost a dime.
-Remember all the premium plans come with a two-week money-back guarantee, no questions asked – but you can use Wix free forever if you want.
+It’s easy to get started with, and doesn’t cost a dime.
+Remember, all Wix premium plans come with a two-week money-back guarantee, no questions asked (although you can use Wix free forever, if you want).

-Wix needn’t cost you anything other than half an hour of your time.
-So give it a whirl!
-That’s the best way to find out if it’s the right website builder for you.
+Wix needn’t cost you anything other than half an hour of your time, so give it a whirl!
+After all, that’s the best way to find out if it’s really the right website builder for you.

 Why use Wix instead of hiring a web developer?

 Besides the extortionate rate most developers charge, with Wix, you’re in charge of your own site.
 Not having to rely on others means you can make changes to your site whenever you please.
 It’s a great way of feeling in control while simultaneously keeping costs down.

 Does Wix work with WordPress?

 Wix and WordPress are two separate platforms that people use to create websites.
 Wix is an all-in-one solution where everything is taken care of for you.
 WordPress is open-source and comes as either a blogging platform (WordPress.com) or fully-fledged content management system (WordPress.org).